Skip to content

 Lithium in Connecticut Drinking Water

-Lithium has been detected in water systems serving 6,169 ZIP codes nationwide.
+Lithium has been tracked across Connecticut drinking water.
 Here is what you need to know about lithium in your drinking water and how it may affect your household.

 What Is Lithium?